superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 Cluster 0, though it signed up exclusively in response to the first (non-influencer) campaign, is still relatively low to medium activity users - its overall distribution is left of clusters 1, 2, and 3 - suggesting that users who subscribe in response to the non-influencer campaign ads are less active than users who signup after clicking on new campaign ads.
 Still, we need to continue monitoring user activity to see if these patterns hold over time.

-Creating embedding clusters using Superlinked's Number, Recency, and TextSimilarity Spaces enables us to turn user data, whether it's structured *or* unstructured, into nuanced user acquisition analytics insights.
-Insights we can use to arrive at more strategic ad_creative campaigns.
+## Conclusion

+Using Superlinked's Number, Recency, and TextSimilarity Spaces, we can embed various aspects of our user data, and create clusters on top our vector embeddings.
+By analyzing these clusters, we reveal patterns previously invisible in the data - which ad_creatives work well at generating signups, and how users behave *after* signups resulting from certain ad_creatives.
+These insights are invaluable for shaping more strategic marketing and sales decisions.

+Now it's your turn.
+Experiment with the Superlinked library yourself in the [notebook](https://github.com/superlinked/superlinked/blob/main/notebook/analytics_user_acquisition.ipynb)!